 Foaad Khosmood, Research Director

-is a Senior Research Fellow with the Institute for Advanced Technology & Public Policy's Open Government Initiative.
-He is the Forbes Professor of Computer Engineering and Assistant Professor of Computer Science, California Polytechnic State University at San Luis Obispo.
+Foaad Khosmood is Forbes Professor of Computer Engineering at California Polytechnic State University.
 Dr. Khosmood has industry experience as a senior software engineer for Intel and graduate internships at IBM and Symantec.
 He is the lead author for an intelligent security device patent titled "offline packet analysis".
 Dr. Khosmood's research involves computational stylistics, natural language processing and artificial intelligence.
 He received his Ph.D. in computer science from the University of California, Santa Cruz.

 Elise St. John, Senior Research Fellow